Russell Domingo: As head coach of the Bangladesh Cricket Team

 Domingo was named Bangladesh head coach on 17 August 2019.
 He signed for two years.
 BCB president Nazmul Hassan said that Domingo's long-term planning and full-time availability played a big part in their decision.
 Domingo had been the only candidate to have travelled to Dhaka for his interview, impressing Hassan and some of the directors.

 Under his coaching, Bangladesh registered their first ever T20I win over India in 2019.
 In May 2021, Bangladesh recorded their first ever bilateral series win against Sri Lanka.
 In August 2021, Bangladesh won a T20I series 4–1 against Australia, which was their first ever series win in any format against Australia.
 The following month, Bangladesh also defeated New Zealand 3–2, securing their first ever T20I series win against New Zealand.

 In January 2022, Bangladesh won the first Test against New Zealand by eight wickets.
 It was Bangladesh's first win in Test cricket against New Zealand, and their first win in international cricket against New Zealand in New Zealand.
 In March 2022, Bangladesh beat South Africa 2–1 in an ODI series in South Africa, which was their first ever series win in South Africa.

 In December 2022, Domingo resigned as the Bangladesh head coach.
 He informed the BCB of his decision on Tuesday, just two days after Bangladesh's home Test series against India - which the hosts lost 2-0 - ended.

+Coach of the Netherlands national cricket team

+In 2023, he was appointed as assistant coach of the Netherlands national cricket team for their South Africa and Zimbabwe tour.